Analysing quantum systems with randomised measurements: Functions of states

-Let us shortly explain the experimental scheme to obtain the LU invariants $I_1$, $I_2$, and $I_3$ from the moments $\mathcal{R}^{(t)}$ of randomised measurements \cite{wyderka_complete_2022}.
-The creation of two-qubit states was implemented by polarisation-entangled photon pairs from an entangled photon source (EPS).
-This generates signal and idler photon pairs via four-wave mixing in a dispersion-shifted fiber (DFS).
-In the detector station (DS), each photon is detected with an efficiency of about $20\,\%$ and dark count probabilities about $4 \times 10^{-5}$ per gate.
+Let us shortly describe the experimental scheme to obtain the LU invariants $I_1$, $I_2$, and $I_3$ from the moments $\mathcal{R}^{(t)}$ of randomised measurements \cite{wyderka_complete_2022}.
+The creation of two-qubit states was implemented by polarisation-entangled photon pairs from an entangled photon source.
+This generates signal and idler photon pairs via four-wave mixing in a dispersion-shifted fiber.
+In the detector station, each photon is detected with an efficiency of about $20\,\%$ and dark count probabilities about $4 \times 10^{-5}$ per gate.

-The experimental generation of random unitaries has been accomplished using polarisation scramblers (SCR) as depicted in Fig.~\ref{Wyderka22b}.
-These can rapidly change the Stokes vector in the Bloch sphere and create random polarisation rotations.
+The experimental generation of random unitaries has been accomplished using polarisation scramblers as depicted in Fig.~\ref{Wyderka22b}.
+These can rapidly change the vector in the Bloch sphere and create random polarisation rotations.
 Clearly, it is necessary to check that a set of unitaries generated in this way is really Haar random.
 Here, it is sufficient to show that the used random unitaries form a unitary $t$-design with an appropriate order $t$, depending on the degrees of the polynomial used in the evaluation.
 One can confirm the degree of the Haar randomness for a set of unitaries by computing the frame potential, discussed in Sec.~\ref{sec:quantum_tdesigns}.
-Recall that unitary $t$-designs only achieve the minimal value of the frame potential and can correspond to the $t$-th moments $\mathcal{R}^{(t)}$ from randomised measurements.
-Then, to determine the LU invariants $I_1$, $I_2$, and $I_3$, one has to evaluate the frame potential for a finite set of unitaries drawn order up to four and compare it with the minimal value.
+Recall that only unitary $t$-designs achieve the minimal value of the frame potential and correspond to the $t$-th moments $\mathcal{R}^{(t)}$ from randomised measurements.
+Then, to determine the LU invariants $I_1$, $I_2$, and $I_3$, one has to evaluate the frame potential for a finite set of drawn unitaries and compare it with the minimal value.

 Finally, the LU invariants $I_1, I_2, I_3$ were measured using their unbiased estimators $\Tilde{I}_1, \Tilde{I}_2, \Tilde{I}_3$ from the experimental data of the set of unitaries generated, and their statistical behaviour is illustrated in Fig.~\ref{Wyderka22b}.
 This analysis aimed to certify Bell's nonlocality and assess the usefulness of quantum teleportation.